sean808080/sean808080.github.io.BACKUP/docs/index.md

 share: TRUE
 ```
 Pretty neat huh?
 Just by adding that YAML tag to whatever note I'm working on will automatically publish the page to Github and the Jekyll site will automatically get updated.
+Why isn't everything this easy?

-The pages I've shared will either show as a list of links or as a menu option depending on how you're viewing this page.
+So, the pages I've shared will either show as a list of links or as a menu option depending on how you're viewing this page.
 Enjoy...

 ---